On the Convergence of Multicalibration Gradient Boosting: Supplementary for Numerical Results

 \paragraph{Diabetes} Sourced from the UCI Machine Learning Repository, the diabetes dataset focuses on predicting disease progression one year after baseline measurements.
 It includes personal and medical indicators such as age, BMI, blood pressure, and blood serum levels, and is commonly used for regression modeling in healthcare studies.

 \paragraph{Adult (Census Income)} Also from the UCI Machine Learning Repository, the Adult dataset aims to classify whether an individual earns more than \$50K per year based on census data.
 It incorporates demographic and employment-related attributes, making it suitable for binary classification and regression tasks and studies on fairness and social analytics.
 In our study, the prediction target is defined to be the sum {\tt education-num} (a numeric encoding of the categorical education feature) and {\tt hours-per-week} (the number of hours an individual works per week).
+Both {\tt education-num} and {\tt hours-per-week} are removed from the input features prior to training to avoid trivial leakage; the $13$ raw features reported in Table~\ref{tab:datasets} reflect the original $14$ predictive attributes minus {\tt education} (the redundant categorical version of {\tt education-num}), with {\tt education-num} and {\tt hours-per-week} subsequently moved to the target.

 \paragraph{German Credit} This dataset, available from the UCI Machine Learning Repository, is used to predict creditworthiness, labeling individuals as having good or bad credit risk.
 It includes financial, personal, and loan-related information, providing a standard benchmark for classification and credit scoring problems.
 In our study, the prediction target is {\tt CreditAmount}, an attribute representing the amount of credit (loan) requested by the individual.
+This attribute is removed from the input features prior to training so that no component of the target appears as a covariate.

 \paragraph{Communities and Crime} Sourced from the UCI Machine Learning Repository, the Communities and Crime dataset combines socio-economic, law enforcement, and crime rate statistics for US communities.
 It is typically used to predict violent crime rates based on community-level indicators, making it valuable for regression analysis and policy research.
 The prediction target is {\tt ViolentCrimesPerPop}, which represents the violent crime rate per capita in a community.